Azuos0/Cpp-game-development/README.md

 # Cpp-game-development
-A bunch of tutorials of cpp game development found in internet
+A bunch of cpp game development tutorials found in internet